 MSci (hons), MSc

-Cai has worked, volunteered and researched extensively in Cambodia, Lao PDR, Thailand, India, Nepal and Kenya over the past 15 years and engaged in shorter projects in Ethiopia, Myanmar and Uganda.
-He has worked as a research project coordinator at Oxford University's Poverty & Human Development Initiative (OPHI) and is the chair of the trustee board for InterVol, a community volunteering charity that operates in the UK and overseas.
+He has worked, volunteered and researched extensively in Cambodia, Lao PDR, Thailand, India, Nepal and Kenya over the past 15 years as well as engaging in shorter project work in Ethiopia, Myanmar and Uganda.

 Bundy DAP. et al, (2017), Lancet